michaelneale/clojure-osdc-2012/README.md

 #  Ever wanted to do your reveal.js presentations as a clokure webapp?

-Me neither - but here we are.
+Me neither - but here we are. \

+# Running it
 lein ring server

-and then add your slides using hiccup
+# To deploy it for all the world to see:
+lein cloudbees deploy

+Edit slides.clj to, um, edit your slides.

+Uses hiccup and reveal.js